biicode/docs/c++/examples/bcl.rst

        Compression speed: 1246.6 KB/s (0.01 ms)
        Uncompression speed: 4778.7 KB/s (0.00 ms)

 That's all!
-You can try it with other files.
+You can try it with other files too.

 Quick way
 ---------